NRCan/CanFlood/README.md

 Updated and tested against QGIS 3.22.8 (Qt 5.15.3)

 We welcome/encourage any comments, bugs, or issues you have or find.
-Please create a GitHub 'issue' ticket (on the [issue tab](https://github.com/NRCan/CanFlood/issues) ) to let us know about these things.
+Please create a GitHub 'issue' ticket [following these instructions](https://github.com/NRCan/CanFlood/issues/6) to let us know about these things.

 Happy flood risk modelling!